WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 Open a new terminal and use the following RPC commands to interact with your wallet, instead of the GUI.

 :::tip For Windows Users
-Using a Windows command prompt to execute any method, one must use double quotation marks `"` to surround the JSON data structure, and escape each double quotation mark that is inside the JSON structure by using a backslash `\` before each double quotation mark.
+- Using a Windows command prompt to execute any method, one must use double quotation marks `"` to surround the JSON data structure, and escape each double quotation mark that is inside the JSON structure by using a backslash `\` before each double quotation mark.

+- Another option is to install [Git](https://git-scm.com/downloads) and to use Git Bash.

-To install `jq` check this [video tutorial](https://www.youtube.com/watch?v=rrjIVepRqPI).
+- To install `jq` check this [video tutorial](https://www.youtube.com/watch?v=rrjIVepRqPI).
 :::

 ## Available methods